 ClamWin may look primitive, but don’t let that fool you.
-It’s one of the best free virus scanners currently available.
+It’s one of the best free antivirus scanners currently available.
 The scans can take a while but it detects pretty much everything so the trade-off is worth it.

 Why use ClamWin?
-Because it’s open source, unlike the above-mentioned alternatives, and this is important if you want to verify that a program is doing what it claims to be doing — especially if that program is a security application.
+Because it’s open-source, unlike the above-mentioned alternatives, and this is important if you want to verify that a program is doing what it claims to be doing—especially if that program is a security application.
 You can never be too careful.

 We hope you’ll find these tools useful.
 Will you need ALL of them?
 No, probably not.
 Just pick the ones that seem valuable to you and forget the rest, at least for now.